FAQ

 5) Are there fixed deadlines for pension payments abroad?

 There are none.
-The recipient of a Czech pension living abroad sends the Living Certificate at time intervals of his/her choosing and the pension is paid retroactively for this period.
+The recipient of a Czech pension living abroad sends the Certificate of Living at time intervals of his/her choosing and the pension is paid retroactively for this period.
 This can be, for example, monthly, quarterly, annually or at some another time interval.
-Therefore, if a pensioner sends the Living Certificate, for example, once every three months, the pension will be paid once every three months, but the exact date of the pension payment within a given month is not laid down.
+Therefore, if a pensioner sends the Certificate of Living for example, once every three months, the pension will be paid once every three months, but the exact date of the pension payment within a given month is not laid down.

 Detailed information can be found on the CSSA website in the appropriate language version of the Benefits Payment section.